State of Swift 2026

 When: Throughout 2026

 Action: Integrate AI coding assistants into daily workflows and provide feedback on Swift-specific capabilities.
 Experiment with Foundation Models framework for on-device ML inference.
-Monitor MLX and Hugging Face developments for ML use cases on Apple Silicon.
+Track MLX and Hugging Face developments for ML use cases on Apple Silicon.

 6. WebAssembly Ecosystem Growth